Mark Letestu

-Mark Letestu (born February 4, 1985) is a Canadian former professional ice hockey forward and current head coach of the American Hockey League’s Colorado Eagles.
-He played in eleven seasons of the National Hockey League (NHL) for the Pittsburgh Penguins, Columbus Blue Jackets, Edmonton Oilers and Winnipeg Jets.
+Mark Letestu (born February 4, 1985) is a Canadian former professional ice hockey forward and coach who currently serves as an assistant coach for the Vegas Golden Knights of the National Hockey League (NHL).
+Letestu played eleven seasons in the NHL for the Pittsburgh Penguins, Columbus Blue Jackets, Edmonton Oilers and Winnipeg Jets.

 Playing career

 Early career

 Letestu played three seasons of junior hockey with the Bonnyville Pontiacs of the Alberta Junior Hockey League (AJHL).
 During the 2005–06 season, Letestu led the AJHL in scoring with 105 points (50 goals and 55 assist) in 58 games and was named the AJHL's most valuable player.

-Letustu then played the 2006–07 season at Western Michigan University of the Central Collegiate Hockey Association (CCHA).
+Letestu then played the 2006–07 season at Western Michigan University of the Central Collegiate Hockey Association (CCHA).
 Amongst players throughout the entire NCAA, Letestu finished the season 6th in goals, 14th in points and 1st in short-handed goals with five.

 Pittsburgh Penguins

 After playing at Western Michigan, Letestu was signed as an undrafted free agent by the NHL's Pittsburgh Penguins on March 22, 2007.
 He appeared in three regular and two playoff games with the Wilkes-Barre/Scranton Penguins, Pittsburgh's American Hockey League (AHL) affiliate, when he joined the team at the end of the 2006–07 season.
 In 2007–08 he appeared in 52 games with Wilkes-Barre/Scranton and six games with the Wheeling Nailers of the ECHL.
 He then spent the entire 2008–09 season in the AHL.
 In March 2009, Letestu signed a new two-year contract with the Penguins.